-"Operating rights" in the accompanying balance sheet includes the net cost of the operating rights acquired from third parties via the purchase of assets or companies through business combinations in an amount of 15,204 thousand euros at December 31, 2022 (2021: 19,283 thousand euros).
+"Operating rights" in the accompanying balance sheet includes the net cost of the operating rights acquired from third parties via the purchase of assets or companies through business combinations.

-b) Amortization and impairment losses
+a) Amortization and impairment losses

-None of the Company's intangible assets still in use at 2022 and 2021 year end were fully amortized.
+None of the Company's intangible assets still in use at 2023 and 2022 year end were fully amortized.

-At December 31, 2022 and 2021, the Company assessed whether there were any external or internal indications which would make it necessary to perform an impairment test on its intangible assets.
-Subsequent to this analysis, the sole director of the Company considered that no such indications were detected, thus concluding that there was no need to review the carrying amounts of intangible assets or perform any related impairment tests at December 31, 2022 and 2021.
+At December 31, 2023 and 2022 the Company assessed whether there were any external or internal indications which would make it necessary to perform an impairment test on its intangible assets.
+Subsequent to this analysis, the sole director of the Company considered that no such indications were detected, thus concluding that there was no need to review the carrying amounts of intangible assets or perform any related impairment tests.

-c) Other information
+b) Other information

-At December 31, 2022 and 2021, there were no intangible assets encumbered by guarantees, and neither had the Company received any subsidies for the acquisition of the assets recognized.
+At December 31, 2023 and 2022, there were no intangible assets encumbered by guarantees, and neither had the Company received any subsidies for the acquisition of the assets recognized.